Godzilla 1985: Home media

 Godzilla 1985 has been released in the United States several times on VHS.
 The first was by New World in the mid-1980s.
 By March 1986, it had sold 90,000 units at $79.95 each in the United States, generating $7,195,500 in gross revenue and earning $4.5 million at wholesale.
 It was one of New World's most successful home video releases at the time.

 The second was by Starmaker (under license by R&G Video) in 1992, and the third by Anchor Bay Entertainment in 1997.
 All VHS home video releases include the Bambi Meets Godzilla animated short.
-While The Return of Godzilla has been released on DVD and Blu-ray by Kraken Releasing, with an additional dubbed version for the international market, Godzilla 1985 has not been released on either format.
+While The Return of Godzilla has been released on DVD and Blu-ray by Kraken Releasing, with an additional dubbed version for the international market, and has been made available for streaming on HBO Max, Godzilla 1985 has not been released on either format.